 17 of 17

 Sometimes a bird that isn't normally orange will still show orange feathers due to a genetic mutation.
-These color morphs are rare, but can occur in many birds with red or orange feathers, including the scarlet tanager, house finch or Cassin's finch.
-The scarlet tanager is typically red and black, and is found in the eastern and central United States and southern Canada in the summer.
+These color morphs are rare but can occur in many birds with red or orange feathers, including the scarlet tanager (Piranga olivacea), house finch (Carpodacus mexicanus), or Cassin's finch (Carpodacus cassinii).
+The scarlet tanager is typically red and black and is found in the eastern and central United States and southern Canada in the summer.
 This bird migrates to northern South America including Peru and Bolivia in the winter.